SaschaDeWaal/computer-play-testing/tutorial/part3.md

 We also need a tracker.
 When a weapon is played, we want to keep watching it until it's life has ended.
-When watching, we will count the amount of times it did win, and the amount it battled.
+When watching, we will count the amount of times it did win, and the amount it has battled.

 ```c#
 using System.Runtime.Serialization;